Glucosamine is usually made from seashells, or it can be made in the laboratory. Glucosamine hydrochloride is one of several forms of glucosamine.

 - Temperomandibular joint (TMJ) osteoarthritis.
 Early research shows that taking a combination of glucosamine hydrochloride, chondroitin sulfate, and calcium ascorbate twice daily reduces joint swelling and pain in people with TMJ osteoarthritis.

 Side Effects & Safety

-Glucosamine hydrochloride is POSSIBLY SAFE for most adults when used short-term.
+Glucosamine hydrochloride is POSSIBLY SAFE for most adults when used short-term.when taken by mouth for up to 2 years.
 The safety of long-term use is unknown.
 Glucosamine hydrochloride can cause gas, bloating, and cramps.

 Some glucosamine products do not contain the labeled amount of glucosamine or contain excessive amounts of manganese.
 Ask your healthcare provider about reliable brands.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of glucosamine hydrochloride during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.